 An eight-minute galactic tour, the show has been deisgned to entertain and inspire the next generation of astronauts and engineers.

 In collaboration with Dr. Nick Lister of the Lawrence House Astronomy & Space Science Centre, the team visited Rossall School in Fleetwood, asking them to imagine what it would be like to live in space.
 Their ideas and drawing have been incorporated into the show.

 Enchanted Blackpool was created by Cecile Llewelyn-Bowen, the daughter of Illuminations Curator Laurence Llewelyn-Bowen.
 Cecile is a film-maker and brought designs created by her father to life in this show.

 A flurry of cute characters and lavish backdrops delight the show’s main character, a woman who has wandered into this magical world, and she journeys from under the sea and to the opulent Blackpool Tower Ballroom.

 The ideal viewing area to watch the shows is the Comedy Carpet – the area of the Promenade in front of The Tower.
-So why not get out of your car, stroll along the promenade beneath the Illuminations and then enjoy the LightPool experience!
+So, when the Blackpool Illuminations are back on, get out of your car, stroll along the promenade beneath the Illuminations and then enjoy the LightPool experience!